Do you have what it takes to go global?

 Inside Survive and Thrive, you’ll discover how to:

-- Clarify your “worth-it” job criteria before saying yes to any offer
+- Figure out your “worth-it” criteria and purpose before saying yes to any offer

-- Show up with courage and clarity during your first 90 days in a new country
+- Go and explore with courage during your first 90 days in a new role or country

 BOOK REVIEWS